Research Assistant in Epidemiology/Statistics

 - DPhil/PhD Student

 Broadly speaking, I apply and develop epidemiological methods for observational health data research.
-Currently I'm assisting on various projects within the Health Services Delivery, Pharmaco- and Device Epidemiology and Rare Bone Diseases & Osteoporosis Epidemiology research groups.
+Currently I'm assisting on various projects within the Health Service Delivery, Pharmaco- and Device Epidemiology and Rare Bone Diseases & Osteoporosis Epidemiology research groups.
 I’m also in the final stages of my DPhil which is focussed on using quasi-experimental approaches to estimate the impact of biologic therapy on the need for joint replacement among people with rheumatoid arthritis.

 Hawley S. et al, (2018), Seminars in arthritis and rheumatism, 47, 605 - 610